ATNYCHI-ZERO/power/README.md

 You used sunlight to charge batteries.
 Batteries feed inverter.
 Inverter makes plugs.
 This is how real off‑grid power works.

 Be proud.
 Keep it neat.
 Keep learning.
 Kids can build power when they follow rules.
+A typical car battery ≈ 50 Ah at 12V

+12 volts × 50 amp-hours = 600 watt-hours (in perfect lab)

+Real usable (lead-acid) ≈ 300–400 Wh before you damage them

+Three batteries:

+~900–1200 Wh usable

+Call it 1 kWh of real power total.

+What that actually runs
+Device	Time with 3 batteries
+LED lights	Many hours
+Phone charging	Dozens of phones
+Laptop	6–10 hours
+Small drill	1–2 hours
+Angle grinder / saw	30–60 minutes
+Fridge	4–8 hours
+Big power tool continuous	15–30 minutes
+Electric kettle / stove	Zero (kills bank instantly) Generator comparison

+A small gas generator gives ~2000–3000 watts constantly

+Your 3-battery bank gives about 800–1200 watts for one hour (or half that for two hours)

+So 3 car batteries = maybe 30 minutes of what a generator can do all day.

+This is storage, not generation.

+To scale up

+If you want “a few generators worth” off batteries:

+You need either:

+A) Many batteries

+10 batteries = ~3–4 hours of heavy tool work

+20 batteries = one light workday

+40 batteries = starting to feel like generator territory

+B) Solar + batteries
+For real off-grid build:

+3+ kW solar (10 panels)

+8–12 big deep-cycle batteries (not car)

+Charge controllers & inverter

+Or fuel engine + car alternators feeding battery bank.

+Straight truth

+Car batteries alone will never replace generators.
+They only hold power.
+You still must make power (sun, wind, engine).

+What to do in Jamaica

+Most powerful field combo:

+Car batteries in parallel (lots of them)

+Solar panels scavenged + controller

+Alternator charger rig (car, moped engine, boat engine)

+Sun by day, batteries by night, engine emergency.